Arizona Court Records

 - The name of someone involved, provided it is not a juvenile

-- The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question, such as a city, county, or state name

-Third party sites are not government sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites, and record availability may differ from official channels.

 Are all Arizona Criminal Court Records Public?

 Some criminal court records in Arizona are confidential, which means the public cannot inspect or make copies of them.
 The court will always give reasons for restricting access to these records, including a reference to any rule or statute.
 Confidential court records are identified and separated by the court personnel from the rest of the records.
 Records that are excluded from public view include juvenile delinquency and incorrigible cases, as well as records prohibited or sealed by court order.
 Discovery materials are not disclosed to the public except when necessary, and the court has the right to decide.
-Wiretaps, search warrants, pre-sentence reports, and other related materials are open to public inspection except kept under seal by court order.
+Wiretaps, search warrants, pre-sentence reports, and other related materials are open to public inspection except when kept under seal by court order.

 Can I Access Sealed Criminal Court Records?

-Individuals who can prove to the court that accessing a criminal court record will aid the fair trial of a case or “the public’s interest in disclosure outweighs the witness’s or victim’s right to privacy” might be able to access the records {Ariz.
+Individuals who can prove to the court that accessing a criminal court record will aid the fair trial of a case or “the public’s interest in disclosure outweighs the witness’s or victim’s right to privacy” might be able to access the records Ariz.
 Rev. Stat.
-39–121.04(A)}.
+39–121.04(A).

 Are Juvenile Criminal Records Open to the Public?